 Enclosed is a detailed report on the operation of the Brandon University Retirement Plan this past year.
 Its purpose is to provide general information to the membership, particularly with regard to the financial operation and performance of the Plan.
-Full audited financial statements for the year ended December 31, 2014 are included in this report.
+Full audited financial statements for the year ended December 31, 2015 are included in this report.

-The Plan, under the guidance of Connor, Clark & Lunn Investment Management Ltd., had a rate of return of 9.0% in 2014 (16.8% in 2013).
-The December 31, 2014 Brandon University Retirement Plan valuation completed by the Plan actuary, Eckler Ltd. determined that the Plan had a solvency deficiency of Plan assets over calculated Plan obligations (liabilities) of \$35,990,000 in 2014 (\$18,058,000 in 2013).
-The solvency ratio is 0.775 in 2014 (0.842 in 2013).
-In January 2009, Brandon University filed an election to be exempt from the requirement to make solvency deficiency special payments in accordance with the University Pension Plans Exemption Regulation.
+The Plan, under the guidance of Connor, Clark & Lunn Investment Management Ltd., had a rate of return of 4.3% in 2015 (9.0% in 2014).
+The December 31, 2015 Brandon University Retirement Plan valuation completed by the Plan actuary, Eckler Ltd. determined that the Plan had a solvency deficiency of Plan assets over calculated Plan obligations (liabilities) of \$42,525,000 in 2015 (\$35,990,000 in 2014).
+The solvency ratio is 0.762 in 2015 (0.775 in 2014).
+In January 2009, Brandon University filed an election to be exempt from the requirement to make solvency deficiency special payments in accordance with the Solvency Exemption for Public Sector Pension Plans Regulation.
 As a result of the election, the University is not required to make special payments into the Plan related to the solvency deficiency.

-The Going-Concern funding method shows an unfunded liability of \$12,480,000 on December 31, 2014 (\$15,139,000 in 2013).
+The Going-Concern funding method shows an unfunded liability of \$10,326,000 on December 31, 2015 (\$12,480,000 in 2014).
 The University is required to make special payments to fund this unfunded liability over a maximum 15 year amortization period.
-The existing unfunded liability will be funded over 12 years.
-The annual cost of this special payment for 2015 is \$1,473,000 (\$1,698,000 in 2014).
+The existing unfunded liability will be funded over 11 years.
+The annual cost of this special payment for 2016 is \$1,291,000 (\$1,473,000 in 2015).
 A "Going-Concern Valuation" assumes Brandon University will continue to operate, the Retirement Plan will continue to operate, and pension benefit obligations will come due through member retirement, termination of employment, or death.

-The improvement of the financial position of the Plan is mainly due to greater than expected investment returns based on a smoothed asset valuation method, special payments made in 2014 to fund the unfunded liability, and losses due to a decrease in the valuation interest rate.
+The improvement of the financial position of the Plan is mainly due to greater than expected investment returns based on a smoothed asset valuation method and special payments made in 2015 to fund the unfunded liability.

-Since the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires the next valuation be effective no later than December 31, 2015.
-This valuation will be completed in 2016.
+Since the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires the next valuation be effective no later than December 31, 2016.
+This valuation will be completed in 2017.